paulschreiber/smurf/README.markdown

 Smurf is a Rails plugin that does Javascript and CSS minification the way you would expect.
 See, with Rails `2.x` we got this cool new `:cache` option on `javascript_include_tag` and `stylesheet_link_tag`, but no option for minifying the cached file(s).

 Smurf ends that.
-Smurf - if installed and when caching is enabled for the environment - will nab the concatenated file content from Rails just before it saves it and minifies the content using either JSmin or a custom CSS compressor.
+Smurf - if installed and when caching is enabled for the environment - will nab the concatenated file content from Rails just before it saves it and minifies the content using either Google Closure Compiler, JSmin or a custom CSS compressor.

 Some cool things about Smurf, which also allude to the reasons I wrote it: